 Changes of assumptions - On December 17, 2015, the Board adopted recommended changes to the economic and demographic assumptions utilized by the System.
-Primary among the changes were the updates to rates of mortality, retirement, withdrawal, and salary increases.
-Subsequent to the June 30, 2017 measurement date, the GMPF Board adopted a new funding policy.
-Because of this new funding policy, the assumed investment rate of return was reduced from 7.50% to 7.40% for the June 30, 2017 actuarial valuation.
-In addition, based on the GMPF Board's new funding policy, the assumed investment rate of return was reduced by 0.10% from 7.40% to 7.30% as of the June 30, 2018 measurement date, and remained unchanged for June 30, 2019.
+Primary among the changes were the updates to rates of mortality, retirement, and withdrawal.
+Subsequent to the June 30, 2018 measurement date, the GMPF Board adopted a new funding policy.
+Because of this new funding policy, the assumed investment rate of return was reduced from 7.50% to 7.40% for the June 30, 2018 actuarial valuation.
+In addition, based on the GMPF Board's new funding policy, the assumed investment rate of return was reduced by 0.10% from 7.40% to 7.30% as of the June 30, 2019 measurement date, and remained unchanged for June 30, 2020.
+On December 17, 2020, the Board adopted recommended changes to the economic and demographic assumptions utilized by the System.
+Primary among the changes were the updates to rates of mortality, retirement, and withdrawal.
+This also included a change to the long-term assumed investment rate of return to 7.00%.